Women in international law: Myanmar: Rohingya women respond to the ongoing crisis

 Statistics show that the representation of women in Myanmar's peace talks remains low.
-In the April 2016 peace talks, women accounted for 13% of the 700 delegates, increasing to 17% in May 2017.
+In the April 2016 peace talks, women accounted for 13% of the 700 delegates, the number increasing to 17% in May 2017.
 4% of the 48-member peace committee were women.
 In the conflict zone, women operate as 'front-line responders', mostly taking care of other women in roles ranging from midwives to caseworkers, and providing information about services, safety, and human rights to the community.
 In October 2017, the Committee on the Elimination of Discrimination against Women (CEDAW) and the Committee on the Rights of the Child (CRC) called on Myanmar to stop the violence in the Rakhine State and to investigate cases of violence against women and children.